 What are the helpful travel tools/apps to use when you travel in PNG?

 WhatsApp is a popular digital communication tool.
-You can download prior to departure.
-You can send text and call people for free if both are connected to wifi.
+You can download it prior to departure.
+You can send texts and call people for free if both are connected to wifi.